cormullion/Karnak.jl/docs/src/basics.md

 ## Shortest paths: Dijkstra's algorithm

-A well-known algorithm for finding the shortest path between graph vertices is named for its creator, Edsger W. Dijkstra:
+A well-known algorithm for finding the shortest path between graph vertices is named for its creator, Edsger W. Dijkstra.
+He wrote about his inspiration:

 > "I designed it in about twenty minutes.
 One morning I was
 > shopping in Amsterdam with my young fiancée, and tired, we